 Given the concerns about some employees and commuters being capable of paying for a full day at prime spots, an interim time-limit of at least 4-hours can be implemented, though the Town should experiment with complete removal of time-limits in some areas to help demonstrate the turnover effect of pricing alone.
-The only places in the Center that could retain time-limits and not implement pricing would be the streets further away from Leonard Street where utilization is low today.
-Most of these are residential streets that could alternately benefit from Recommendation 3.
+The only place in the Center that should retain time-limits and not implement pricing would be the streets surrounding Leonard Street where open community access has always been available regardless of utilization.